MichZap/SDL_skip/README.md

 # SDL_skip

-Official repository for the FG2024 paper Deep learnable spectral decomposition on baby faces.
+Official repository for the  paper Deep learnable spectral decomposition of baby faces.
 We also include slightly modified versions of SAE and Deep3DMM/Neural3DMM, both used in the paper.

 ## Abstract